hpcresearchanddevelopment/patternmatching/README.md

-Distribute Pattern Matching on Metadata Graphs
+Distribute Pattern Matching on Large Metadata Graphs

 We are in the process of code anonymization ...